Best Skills in Crimson Desert to unlock first

 - Purchased from merchants.
 Occasionally merchants will sell Abyss Artifacts in small quantities, such as the network of Witches that can also install the Crimson Desert Abyss Gears in your weapons.

-At certain times in the game you'll be able to watch NPCs perform skills to learn them for yourself for free, without requiring an Abyss Artifact.
-This could be from enemies performing certain attacks with which they try to hit you, or it could be friendly NPCs performing actions that you can mimic.
+Occasionally you can watch NPCs perform skills to learn them for yourself.
+This unlocks the ability for free, without requiring an Abyss Artifact.
+This could be from enemies performing certain attacks, or just friendly NPCs performing actions that you can then mimic.

-To watch and learn skills is an automatic process.
-All you need to do is stand close enough to the NPC and the screen will go blue when they're performing the skill, along with a meter building in the top-left corner of the screen.
-Depending on the skill, you may need to watch them perform it multiple times to learn it yourself.
+Watching and learning skills is an automatic process.
+All you need to do is stand close enough to the character performing the action and the screen will go blue when they're performing the skill, as a meter builds in the top-left corner of the screen.
+With certain skills you may need to watch them perform it multiple times to learn it yourself.

 Weekly digests, tales from the communities you love, and more